crescentflare/PiratesGame/README.md

 ### Sending and receiving events

 The app defines events in a common structure which can be linked to component interactions.
 For example, a button component can send an event to the view controller or activity when it's tapped.
 They are defined as a json object, or as an URI string.
-The development server contains a tool to enter events in URI format (through the command console) to a client.
+The development server contains a tool to enter events in URI format (through the command console) to be sent to a client.
 A client can connect and receive events through the event receiver tool which is part of the app.
 Enable it in the debug menu.